 In November 1292: Edward I of England oversees the selection between competing claims to the Scottish throne, on condition he is acknowledged as Lord Superior of Scotland.
 The thirteen competitors are narrowed down to two.
 John Balliol is selected over Robert de Brus, 5th Lord of Annandale and is crowned King of Scotland on 30 November 1292.

-John Balliol of Badenoch is inaugurated as king, with the full weight of his Comyn kinsmen, behind him, It becomes a thorn in the side that was never accepted by the next closest claimant, … Robert de Brus, 5th Lord of Annandale and the grandfather of the future king Robert the Bruce.
+John Balliol of Badenoch is inaugurated as king, with the full weight of his Comyn kinsmen, behind him.
+That becomes a thorn in the side that was never accepted by the next closest claimant, … Robert de Brus, 5th Lord of Annandale and the grandfather of the future king Robert the Bruce.